tkw1536/ggman/README.md

 will print the location of a particular repository.

-To clone a new repository into the root directory, you can use the `ggman clone`.
+To clone a new repository into the root directory, you can use the `ggman clone` command.
 For example:

 ```
 ggman clone https://github.com/tkw1536/ggman
 ```

-This will clone the repository https://github.com/tkw1536/ggman to the folder `$GGROOT/tkw1536/ggman` using ssh keys.
+This will clone the repository https://github.com/tkw1536/ggman to the folder `$GGROOT/github.com/tkw1536/ggman` using ssh keys.

 If you want to move all existing repositories into the standardized structure you can use: